-- Shred the apples in a food processor and stir into the donut batter.
-PRO TIP: You do not need to peel the apples before shredding them.
+- Shred the apples in a food processor and stir into the batter gently.

-- Spoon the batter into mini muffin tins that were sprayed with nonstick spray.
+- Spoon the batter into a mini muffin pan that was sprayed with nonstick spray.
 Do not fill them more than half full.

 - Bake and cool for a few minutes in the pan; remove and let cool completely.

-- Roll each donut hole in melted butter and then in homemade cinnamon sugar.
+- Dip the donuts in melted butter and then roll in cinnamon sugar.
 Let set.

 Now just in case you were wondering, baked donuts do not taste the same as fried doughnuts.
 But the melted butter and cinnamon sugar coating definitely add a sweet flavor that you will fall in love with.

-If you have extra apples after baking mini apple donuts, go ahead and make these Apple Nachos for a fun after school snack!
-Your kids will go crazy for them!!!
+If you have extra apples after baking mini apple donuts, go ahead and make these candy apple nachos for a fun after school snack!
+Your kids will go crazy for them!

 - Cinnamon Apple Baked Oatmeal